awsdocs/amazon-ses-developer-guide/doc-source/reputationdashboardmessages.md

 If, at the end of your probation period, the mailbox provider still reports a significant number of complaints, we will suspend your Amazon SES account\.

-If you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+If you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
+In your message, provide details of the changes you made\.
 When we receive this information, we will extend the probation period to ensure that we are only analyzing the number of mailbox provider complaints that we receive after you implement your changes\.
 At the end of this extended probation period, if the number of mailbox provider complaints has been reduced or eliminated, we may remove the probation from your account\.

 ### If your account is suspended<a name="reputationdashboard-recipientfeedback-suspended"></a>

 You can appeal this suspension; see the [Enforcement FAQ](e-faq.md#sp-q6) for more information\.

-When you have implemented changes that you believe will resolve the issue, please email us at the address shown in the email you received from the Amazon SES Enforcement team\.
+When you have implemented changes that you believe will resolve the issue, send an email to [ses\-enforcement@amazon\.com](mailto:ses-enforcement@amazon.com) from the email address associated with your AWS account\.
 Include details of the actions you have taken to resolve this issue, as well as details of your plans to ensure that this issue does not occur again\.
 We will consider your appeal and change the status of your account if necessary\.

 ## Related Account Notification<a name="reputationdashboard-relatedaccount"></a>